-To best comprehend this vast and underappreciated region in the heart of the US, you need to split the name.
+To best comprehend this vast and underappreciated region in the heart of the US, you need to split up the name.
 The first word, 'great,' is easy.
-Great scenery, great tornadoes, great eats, great people: all apply.
+Great scenery, great tornadoes, great people: all apply.
 The problem is with 'plains.'
-'Humdrum' and 'flat' are two words that come to mind.
-Neither applies.
+'Humdrum' and 'flat' come to mind.
+Neither word applies.

-If you ask us where you can find the most trillion-dollar sights, where you can run the gnarliest rivers and charge the sickest runs, and to choose one hike that is sure to save your citified soul within a single afternoon, we would take out the map of Colorado, trim the edges and zoom into the center.
+If you ask us where you can find the most trillion-dollar sights, where you can run the gnarliest rivers and charge the sickest runs, and where you can make one hike that is sure to save your citified soul within a single afternoon, we would take out the map of Colorado, trim the edges and point right to the center.

 Dallas & the Panhandle Plains

 Dallas and Fort Worth may be next-door neighbors, but they're hardly twins – or even kissing cousins.
-Long regarded as being divergent as a Beemer-driving sophisticate and a rancher in a Ford pickup truck, these two cities have starkly different facades.
+Long regarded as being as divergent as an Escalade-driving sophisticate and a rancher in a dusty pickup truck, these two cities have starkly different facades.
 Beyond appearances, however, they share a love of high (and low) culture and good old-fashioned Texan fun.